Fosterage: Fosterage in Scotland

-Fosterage in Medieval Iceland
+Fosterage in medieval Iceland

 Fosterage or "fostering" is frequently referred to in the medieval Sagas of Icelanders.
 Original family ties and rights of inheritance were not affected, nor was it required for the fostered child to be an orphan or for the biological father to be deceased.
 Moreover, the fostering of another man's child was regarded as a source of honor to the birth father; and conventionally the fostering party was of inferior social status to the biological father.
-An exception to this convention is found in Njáls saga, where Njál Thorgeirsson, a very prominent man, fosters Hoskuld, the son of Thrain Sigfusson, after the death of Thrain in battle.
+An exception to this convention is found in Njáls saga, where Njáll Þorgeirsson, a prominent man, fosters Hoskuld, the son of Thrain Sigfusson, after the death of Thrain in battle.

 Portions of Ireland, Scotland and the Hebrides were ruled for long periods of time by Norse invaders during the Middle Ages; but it is unknown which culture was the original source of the custom of fosterage.

+Fosterage in medieval Ireland

+Fosterage in Ireland was common across classes in the medieval period for both boys and girls.
+This was a contractual relationship and there were laws about how it worked, but foster children, parents and siblings felt love for each other.

 Literary fosterage

 In Ancient Ireland, ollams taught children either for payment or for no compensation.
 Children were taught a particular trade and treated like family; their original family ties were often severed.